ashleyzhou1/cse15l-lab-reports/labReport2.md

 Part 3

-Something I learned from lab is the ssh command creates a secure connection between two systems.
-In this case, we established a connection between my own computer and the remote server.
+Something I learned from lab is that you can use the scp command to copy files between two systems.
+This is how we copied the absolute path of the public key into our ieng account.